arminc/arminc.github.io/_posts/2010-03-08-how-to-test-ejb3-1-with-embedded-container.md

   - ejb3.1
   - embedded
   - embedded container
+description: This is how you can test your EJB3.1 or the one I made [here][1] using an new embedded container provided in the new EJB.
+You can download the full package to test this [here][2]
 ---
 This is how you can test your EJB3.1 or the one I made [here][1] using an new embedded container provided in the new EJB.
-You can download the full package to test this [here][2]<!--more-->
+You can download the full package to test this [here][2]

 We start off with creating an pom.xml so we can start using maven.